 However, now that White is behind bars and is appealing his conviction to Federal Justice, what about taking a lie detector now?
 What does he have to lose?

 MICHAEL WHITE TODAY

 On Saturday, 20th of June 2015, I spent more than four hours with inmate Michael White at the Beaver Creek prison.
-White had lost so much weight that I didn’t recognize the guy when guards escorted him to the visitor’s room.
-He looked great, actually.
+He’d lost so much weight that I didn’t recognize him when a guard escorted him to the visitor’s room.
+White looked great, actually.

-White seemed relaxed.
+White also seemed more relaxed.

-An ‘executive summary’ of my meeting with Michael White was that he still maintained his innocence, held his own in the joint, seemed to be accepted and respected by cons and staff in the visitor’s room; he was grateful I made the effort to see him; when he shook my hand he looked me in the eye, he answered my questions [and by that I mean, no obstructionist responses such as ‘ducking’ and ‘diving.’], he talked a lot about his daughter, Ashley.
+An ‘executive summary’ of my meeting with Michael White was that White still maintained his innocence; he held his own in the joint; he appeared to be accepted and respected by both cons and staff in the visitor’s room; the man was grateful I made the effort to see him; when White shook my hand he looked me in the eye; he answered my questions [and by that I mean, no obstructionist responses or any ‘ducking’ and ‘diving.’]; he missed Liana … and he talked a lot about his daughter, Ashley.

 Other than that, the only thing unusual with the visit was that it was the first time I had to stand at attention while a police dog checked me out, including sniffing my legs and … well, never mind.
-I burst out laughing because, shit, it was funny.
-“No laughing please,” said the dog-handler.
+I burst out laughing because, hell, it was funny.

 20 YEARS AGO …